Who are we?

 - Mr. Bernard D’ALESSANDRI, Secretary General and Director General of the Monaco Yacht Club

 - H.E.
-Mr. Bernard FAUTRIER, Special Counsellor of H.S.H the Sovereign Prince, in charge of environmental issues, member of the Board of Directors of the Albert II of Monaco Foundation,
+Mr. Bernard FAUTRIER, Special Counsellor of H.S.H. the Sovereign Prince, in charge of environmental issues, member of the Board of Directors of the Prince Albert II of Monaco Foundation,

 - Professor Patrick RAMPAL, President of the Monaco Scientific Center,